kiwicom/orbit/packages/orbit-design-tokens/docs/SCHEMA.md

 The main reason why we don't call our horizontal shades according to the interactive state is lack of usage flexibility and also because we want to maintain restricted usage of these horizontal shades.

-Therefore, we allow usage of `secondary` or `tertiary` in following cases:
+Therefore, we allow usage of `secondary` or `tertiary` in the following cases:

-– when the usage is contextual in interactive states – such as `:hover`, `:focus` etc., – when the user needs to define more layered and subtle UI at the same time, because usage of vertical shades only would make the UI interface too heavy.
+– when the usage is contextual in interactive states – such as `:hover`, `:focus` etc., – when the user needs to define more layered and subtle UI at the same time, because usage of vertical shades would only make the UI interface too heavy.

-In the end, if we would look on real example of definition of color palette token `foundation.palette.blue.light-secondary`, it would be defined like this:
+In the end, if we look at a real example of a definition of a color palette token `foundation.palette.blue.light-secondary`, it can be defined like this:

 ```json
 {